JBooker10/node-iex-cloud/README.md

 ### Configuration

-API endpoints defaults to production, to enable sandbox set property equal to true
+API endpoints defaults to production, to enable sandbox set property equal to true (Note: when enabling sandbox to `true` the publishable key token is automatically prefixed with the letter `T` and doesn't require editing the existing token)

 ```javascript
 const iex = new IEXCloudClient(fetch, {